justefg/CodeforcesProblemSolvingStats/README.md

 <h2> Instructions </h2>

 Change handle variable to your CF handle and run python main.py.
-If you wanna see a nice chart drawn with [matplotlib](http://www.matplotlib.org) you should install it.
+If you wanna see a nice chart drawn with [matplotlib](http://www.matplotlib.org) you need to install it.

 Here is how it's gonna look like:
 ![alt tag](https://cloud.githubusercontent.com/assets/8404759/5606762/d5493870-944f-11e4-8180-f37b9f4f7b4e.png)